breiti78/craftbeerpiLCD/README.md

 >
 >
 > **LCD_Multidisplay:**
-> Changes between the 2 modes. "on" means the Multidisplaymode is on.
+> Changes between the 2 modes. "on" means the Brewing Multidisplaymode is on.
-> "off" means singledisplaymode is on.
+> "off" means Brewing singledisplaymode is on.
 Default "on".
+> No impact on Fermenter mode
 >
 >
 > **LCD_Refresh:**
-> In Multidisplay mode this is the time to wait until switching to next displayed kettle.
+> In Brewing Multidisplay mode this is the time to wait until switching to next displayed kettle.
 > Default 5 sec.
+> This parameter is also used by the Fermentermode.
 >
 >
 > **LCD_Singledisplay:**
 > Here you can change the kettle to be displayed in single mode.
 The number is the same as row number  of
 > kettles starting with 1.
 Default is kettle 1 (probably the first kettle which was defined in hardware).
+> No impact on Fermenter mode.

 **Defaultdisplay**
 --------------

 > If no brewing process is running the LCD Display will show
 >
-> -CraftBeerPi-Version
+> - CraftBeerPi-Version
-> -Brewery-name
+> - Brewery-name
-> -Current IP adress
+> - Current IP adress (wlan0 or eth0)
-> -Current date/time
+> - Current date/time

 ## Installation